On the probability of being synchronizable: Conclusions

 \section{Conclusions}

-Theorem~\ref{th_main} gives an exact order of the convergence rate for the probability of being synchronizable for $2$-letter automata up to the constant factor.

-One can easily verify that the convergence rate for $t$-size alphabet case ($t>1$) is $1-O(\frac{1}{n^{0.5t}})$ because the main restriction appears for the probability of having a unique highest tree for some letter.
-Thus the first open question is about the tightness of the convergence rate $1-O(\frac{1}{n^{0.5t}})$ for $t$-letter alphabet case.
+Theorem~\ref{th_main} gives an exact order of the convergence rate for the probability of being synchronizable for $2$-letter automata up to a constant factor.
+It is fairly easy to verify that the convergence rate for $t$-size alphabet case ($t>1$) is $1-O(\frac{1}{n^{0.5t}})$ because the main restriction comes from the probability of having a unique $1$-branch for some letter.
+Thus perhaps the most natural open question here is about the tightness of the convergence rate $1-O(\frac{1}{n^{0.5t}})$ for the $t$-letter alphabet case.

-Since only weakly connected automata can be synchronizing, the second natural open question is about the convergence rate for random weakly connected automata of being synchronizable.
-Especially, binary alphabet is of certain interest because the lower bound for this case appears from non-weakly connected case.
+Since only weakly connected automata can be synchronizing, the second natural open question is about the convergence rate for random weakly connected automata of being synchronizable for the uniform distribution.
+Especially, binary alphabet is of certain interest because the upper bound for this case comes from a non-weakly connected case.
+We predict exponentially small probability of not being synchronizable for this case and $\Theta(\frac{1}{n^{k-1}})$ for random $k$-letter automata (for $k>1$).

-Due to the bound in Theorem~\ref{th_high_tree}, in order to achieve progress in the above questions one should somehow consider the case of several highest trees for each letter.
-We guess that this can be interesting by itself and hope that it can somehow shed light on the nature of synchronization.

-In conclusion, let us briefly remark that following the proof of Theorem~\ref{th_main} we can decide, whether or not a given $n$-state automaton $\mathrsfs{A}$ is synchronizing in linear expected time in $n$.
-Notice that the best known deterministic algorithm (basically due to \v{C}ern\'y~\cite{Ce64}) for this problem is quadratic on the average and in the worst case.
-Since with probability $1-O(\frac{1}{n})$ it is necessary to confirm that $\mathrsfs{A}$ is weakly connected, and it requires to consider each state at least once, the proposed algorithm is optimal on the average up to the constant factor.
-The detailed proof of this result is given in~\cite{On2Problems}.

-The author acknowledges support from the Russian Foundation for Basic Research, grant 13-01-00852, and by the Presidential Program for young researchers, grant MK-266.2012.1.
-The author is also thankful to Mikhail Volkov for permanent support in research and to all participants of the Theoretical Computer Science seminar of the Ural Federal University for useful suggestions and remarks.
+Another challenging problem concerns a generalization of synchronization property.
+Given $d \geq 1$ what is the probability that for uniformly at random chosen strongly (or weakly) connected automaton -- the minimum rank of words is equal to $d$.
+Notice that the case $d = 1$ corresponds to the original problem of synchronization, and for $d = n$ it is the probability that all letters are permutations, which is $\left({n!}/{n^{n}}\right)^{k} \sim n^{k/2} e^{-nk}$.
+We believe that for $d>1$ the probability is exponentially close to $1$ and, if one could prove it, this would lead to the positive answer to the aforementioned hypothesis for the weakly connected case.